Security Documentation Pipeline

 Threat model pipelinesecurity/tm_supply_chain.py and security/tm_usage.py define the model elements (actors, data flows, trust boundaries) using the pytm library. security/threats.json provides a catalog of 60+ STRIDE-classified threats. security/tm_render.py drives pytm, matches threats against model elements, and combines the output with security/report_template.rst to produce the two RST threat-model pages (dfetch Supply Chain and dfetch Runtime Usage), each containing an embedded data-flow diagram, a sequence diagram, and tables for assets, threats, and controls.

-Compliance pipelinesecurity/compliance_data.py defines the 46 dfetch controls and their mapping to CRA essential requirements and prEN 40000-1-4 security objectives. security/compliance.py reads those definitions together with the static OSCAL catalog and generates CRA Compliance (human-readable RST mapping tables) and security/dfetch.component-definition.json (machine-readable OSCAL 1.1.2 Component Definition).
-The Control Register page is maintained manually and references controls defined in compliance_data.py.
+Compliance pipelinesecurity/tm_controls_data.py defines all dfetch controls (Track A: risk-driven; Track B: compliance-only controls in compliance_data.py) and their mapping to CRA essential requirements and prEN 40000-1-4 security objectives. security/compliance.py reads those definitions together with the static OSCAL catalog and generates CRA Compliance (human-readable RST mapping tables), Control Register (the full control register with GitHub references), and security/dfetch.component-definition.json (machine-readable OSCAL 1.2.2 Component Definition).
+The Component Definition includes the supplier party, component purpose, and evidence links on each implemented-requirement pointing to the concrete code or CI file that implements the control — making the mapping machine-verifiable.

-Release attestations — GitHub Actions generates five cryptographic attestation types about dfetch itself during every release, signed by Sigstore and verifiable by consumers with gh attestation verify (see Verify release integrity): CycloneDX SBOM (composition of the published package), SLSA Build Provenance (source-to-binary traceability), SLSA Source Provenance (governance controls on main), Verification Summary Attestation (VSA), and in-toto Test Results (CI test suite passed before any binary was produced).
+Release attestations — GitHub Actions generates five cryptographic Attestation types about dfetch itself during every release, signed by Sigstore and verifiable by consumers with gh attestation verify (see Verify release integrity): CycloneDX SBOM (composition of the published package), Build Provenance (source-to-binary traceability), Source Provenance (governance controls on main), VSA, and in-toto Test Results (CI test suite passed before any binary was produced).
 These are required by supply-chain controls C-026, C-037, C-039, and C-040.

 Dependency-scanning outputs — When users run dfetch check, the reporting layer emits findings about outdated or missing vendored dependencies in the format of their choice: SARIF (for GitHub code scanning), Code Climate JSON (GitLab merge-request quality reports), or Jenkins JSON (Jenkins warnings-ng plugin).